Information for Students

 - Refer to the On-Campus Job Search flowchart

 BEFORE beginning any paid work at Whitman College, all student employees MUST complete a Federal Employment Eligibility form (Form I-9) and an Employee Withholding Allowance form for Federal Taxes (W-4 Form).
 Both of these forms MUST be completed prior to the first day of work.
 Additionally you must complete a direct deposit form.
-Once you complete the require forms, you will be assigned Online Harassment Prevention Training to be completed within your first 30 days of employment.
+Once you complete the required forms, you will be assigned Online Harassment Prevention Training to be completed within your first 30 days of employment.
 Please refer to the Whitman Human Resources website for more information.